 "With interactive 360-degree imagery, we create an immersive shopping experience and bring users into an endless flow of inspiration."

 Sparking shopping desire

-The design motivates users to explore the online store and inspires them with new ideas for their homes.
-We achieved this with our visual language and purposeful patterns:
+To motivate visitors to explore the online store and inspire them with new ideas for their homes, we implemented a new visual language and purposeful patterns: